 If you are wondering where to put all the pins you are making, you don’t have to have them all on your blog post but you can use this simple trick to hide multiple images in your posts so that they are still available to be pinned.

 And here is an example of a better pin, which is easier to read and longer:

-Once you have followed all these steps and have an enviable, professional looking Pinterest profile, it is time to join some Pinterest group boards.
-For tips on how to find groups and request an invite, see this post.
+Once you have followed all these steps and have worked to improve your Pinterest profile, it is time to join some Pinterest group boards and start growing your traffic!